Four, including teen, dead in apparent family murder-suicide in Jefferson Parish, Louisiana

 The bodies of four people, including a former St. Charles Parish deputy, were found Thursday in an apparent murder-suicide in Jefferson Parish, Louisiana.

-Two sons — a 14-year-old boy and a 20-year-old man — and their adult parents were found dead after an early-morning 911 call, Sheriff Joseph Lopinto said.
+Two sons — a 14-year-old boy and a 20-year-old man — and their adult parents, one a step-parent, were found dead after an early-morning 911 call, Sheriff Joseph Lopinto said.

-The two younger victims were brothers, Lopinto said, and the adults were their parents and step-parent.

 At about 7:50 a.m. a man called 911, Lopinto told reporters, saying something like, “I can’t live like this anymore.”